Friday, November 25, 2016

 'The best part of the shoot for me was seeing how well each of us models uniquely fit in with our environment by our individual body structures.
 Each of us models are built differently in height, shape, mass, flexibility, etc. and that against the varying terrain and background is what makes each shot so amazingly extraordinary.'

 'The group from SLC would be late due to a missed flight.
 Mark and I ended up picking the houseboat first; we then left for Safeway to do a large shopping trip.
 While there, Jacob called from the marina.
 Poor Jacob, when we first met he could hardly keep his eyes open - he'd been up for 24 hours and was dead tired.
 All he wanted to do, poor guy, was sleep.
 But, no that wasn't the plan!
-I wanted him alert and perky and ready to help navigate the houseboat on the lake, while Mark took the speed boat back to pick up the late arrivals (Gordon, Patrick, and Nathan).'
+I wanted him alert and perky and ready to help navigate the houseboat on the lake, while Mark took the speed boat back to pick up the late arrivals (Gordon, Patrick, and Sam).'

 No comments: